dart-lang/sdk/docs/language/informal/enhanced-type-promotion.md

 *   A block that directly contains a statement that cannot complete normally.

-We do not allowed *labeled* statements of the above form.
+We do not allow *labeled* statements of the above form.
 Fortunately, labels are so vanishingly rare that this is unlikely to affect users in practice.

 Then, given an if statement of the form `if (b) s1 else s2` that is contained in some block: